ikskuh/LoLa-csharp/README.md

 # *Lo*gic *La*nguage
 Logic Language is a small embeddable scripting language meant for user-based script input in games.

+# This repository is archived and will not be worked on in the future.
+Please checkout https://github.com/MasterQ32/LoLa for the current version

 # Examples

 Fibonacci sequence (iterative):